-Secondary legislation allows certain development to proceed without applying for planning permission.
+Secondary planning legislation allows certain development to proceed without applying for planning permission.
 This is often called 'permitted development'.
 For more details, please visit the Planning Portal (see below)

 However, Permitted Developments Rights are sometimes removed from properties when planning permission is granted.
 This means that a planning application will need to be submitted.
 Contact Planning Admin to check to see if permitted development rights have been removed.

 You may also need permission if your house has been previously extended or was built in the last few years.
 Extensions to flats and maisonettes will always require permission, including those converted from houses.
 Some permitted development rights require you to notify the Council before you start work.
 Further guidance can be obtained via the Planning Portal's interactive house .